-I remember when I quit my full time job as an interior designer…I was trying to explain to my boss that there were “no hard feelings”.
+I remember when I quit my full-time job as an interior designer…I was trying to explain to my boss that there were “no hard feelings”.
 I remember leaving my last meeting with him, walking into the elevators and saying to myself “I just can’t work somewhere that only gives me 10 days a year to take vacations.
 It just doesn’t work for me.”
 I want to travel ALL THE TIME.

 And that I have!
 In fact, since Scott and I started dating six years ago, we’ve been to 15 countries together, 13 states (and three more coming this year!) and have had countless adventures in between.
-I feel so lucky to have found someone who enjoys travel as much as I do and I am thankful everyday to do life alongside him.
+I feel so lucky to have found someone who enjoys travel as much as I do and I am thankful every day to do life alongside him.
 While studying abroad, Scott and I met and kicked off the first four months of our relationship visiting ten different countries together.
 It’s safe to say that we definitely got the travel bug after that!

-Pursuing my endless bucket list of travel destinations would not be possible if I wasn’t my own boss.
+Pursuing my endless bucket list of travel destinations would not be possible if I weren’t my own boss.
 I am so so thankful that my business allows me to travel so often.
 My business groups, amazing clients, and personal life take me all over the country and world, with camera in hand.

 The year after I became a full time business owner, I never would have dreamt that taking time off so frequently would be possible.
 But now, thanks to my streamlined workflows, and systems in my business, I’m able to take time off frequently, for extended periods of time, without anything falling through the cracks!